helpermethod/connor/README.md

 ## `--bootstrap-servers`

-A comma-separated list of Kafka broker URLs, e.g. `localhost:9092`.
+A comma-separated list of Kafka broker URLs.

 ## `--offset-topic`